Sunspot Jonz

-Corey Johnson (born September 16 in California), known professionally as Sunspot Jonz, is a hip-hop artist from Oakland, California.
-A founding member of the underground hip-hop collective Living Legends, he has spent decades pushing writing and producing hip hop music.
+Corey Johnson (born September 16 in California), known professionally as Sunspot Jonz, is an American hip-hop artist, producer, writer, filmmaker, children's author, and community activist from Oakland, California.
+He is a founding member of the underground hip-hop collective Living Legends and has built a multidisciplinary career spanning independent music, film, literature, youth education, and community-based arts and cultural work.